microsoft/fabricrealtimelab/modules/module03.md

 Click File > Save, and name the report RealTimeStocks, and be sure to save it to the RealTimeWorkspace.

-Open the report from either the save dialog or from the RealTimeStocks workspace.
+Open the report from either the link on the save dialog or from the RealTimeStocks workspace.
 While this is a promising start, let's make sure the chart only shows data for the last 5 minutes.
 Click the edit button along the top navigation bar to open the report editor, and select the line chart on the report.
 Configure a filter for *timestamp* to display data for the last 5 minutes using these settings:

 * Filter type: Relative time
 * Show items when the value: is in the last 5 minutes